Core concepts

 deck deploy

-2. Pushes the image to the provider's registry.
+2. Pushes the image to the registry: The image is pushed to your provider's container registry.

-3. Deploys the image to the cluster according to the configuration file.
+3. Deploys the image to the cluster: The new version of your application is deployed to the cluster according to the configuration in your deckrun.toml file.

 By default, deck deploy uses the deckrun.toml file in the current directory.
 You can specify a different configuration file using the -c or --config flag.
 This is useful for managing multiple environments, such as staging and production: